jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*PDP-7 restored and running*](https://upload.wikimedia.org/wikipedia/commons/thumb/5/52/Pdp7-oslo-2005.jpeg/320px-Pdp7-oslo-2005.jpeg "Restored PDP-7")

 For this time, 1969-70, this is something radically new.
 Thompson had no idea that his pet work project was going to become part of a computing revolution.
-Where as MULTICS and other computer systems were designed by committees and based on marketable features--due to the nature of the up front financial investment, Unix was simple and easy to build because it solved only a small set of problems--which turned out to be the same problems every engineer had.
+Whereas MULTICS and other computer systems were designed by committees and based on marketable features--due to the nature of the up front financial investment, Unix was simple and easy to build because it solved only a small set of problems--which turned out to be the same problems every engineer had.
 The overall reason that Unix took hold was that it was designed by engineers to solve other problems that engineers were having--enabling them to get work done.
 This was pure genius and this is how Ken Thompson's mind worked.

 Unix differences from existing commercial Operating Systems